webparking/laravel-filesystem-openstack/README.md

 # Laravel filesystem wrapper for Openstack swift
 This package replaced the not actively maintained https://github.com/neoxia/laravel-openstack and is a wrapper for https://github.com/chrisnharvey/flysystem-openstack-swift.
-Main motivation was the need to use it in a Laravel 7 project and the switch from a deeper dependency on `guzzle/guzzle` to `guzzlehttp/guzzle`.
+Main motivation was the need to use it in a Laravel 7 & 8 projects and the switch from a deeper dependency on `guzzle/guzzle` to `guzzlehttp/guzzle`.

 ## Installation
 ```